sormuras/bach-demo-javafx/README.md

 ## Prepare

-- Download JDK 11 or later
+- Download and install [JDK] 11 or later.
-- Clone this repository
+- Clone this repository.

 ## Build